nrfconnect/sdk-nrf/samples/nrf_rpc/protocols_serialization/server/README.rst

 To test the sample, you also need another device running the :ref:`Protocols serialization client <nrf_rpc_protocols_serialization_client>` sample.

-For testing the Bluetooth LE API serialization, you also need to have the `nRF Connect for Mobile`_ app installed on your smartphone or tablet.
+For testing the Bluetooth LE API serialization, you need to have the `nRF Connect for Mobile`_ app installed on your smartphone or tablet.

+For testing the NFC API serialization, you also need a smartphone or tablet that can read NFC tags.

 Overview
 ********

-The Protocols serialization server sample implements the server part of the serialization of OpenThread and Bluetooth LE API calls between two devices that communicate with each other using the UART interface.
+The Protocols serialization server sample implements the server part of the serialization of OpenThread, Bluetooth LE API and NFC calls between two devices that communicate with each other using the UART interface.
 The sample uses the :ref:`nrfxlib:nrf_rpc` and CBOR encoding to serialize function calls.

 Configuration